 The locals call it the “Atlantis of Crete.”
-The ancient village of Sfentyli is sinking slowly but inevitably into the waters in back of Aposelemis Dam.
+The ancient village of Sfentyli is sinking slowly but inevitably into the waters of a reservoir created by a dam.

 One part of the Cretan village has sunk completely.
 Only the red tile roof and the white cross of the chapel of Agios Theodoros are still above water.

 Sfentyli is only 45 minutes from the island’s capital of Heraklion.
-Cretans call it “the sunken village”, even though it refuses to sink all the way.
+Cretans call it “the sunken village”, even though it refuses to sink.
 During long drought periods, the buildings emerge again from the water.

 In the winter, after heavy rainfall, when the Aposelemis dam floods, Sfentyli sinks again.
 But not into oblivion.

 Under the water is now most of the 14th-century Byzantine church of St. Theodore.
 The last inhabitants of the village saved all the sacred relics of the church.